 Field-hunting tip

-Look in marine sedimentary basins country — that is the host setting where greywacke typically forms.
+Look in marine sedimentary basins country, the host setting where greywacke typically forms.
 If you start seeing quartz, feldspar, mica in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.